HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Introduction

-To maximize $\tilde{\LL}(\thetab;k)$ in (\ref{eq:likeH}), we use Brent-Dekker method \cite{Brent73, BrentMethod07}.
-We note that maximization of the log-likelihood function is an ill-posed problem, since even very small perturbations in the covariance matrix $\bC(\btheta)$ may result in large perturbations in the log-determinant and in the log-likelihood.
-A possible remedy is to take a higher rank $k$.\\ \textbf{Features of the $\H$-matrix approximation.} Other advantages for applying the $\H$-matrix technique are the following: \begin{enumerate} \item The class of $\H$-matrices is wide, for instance, it includes the classes of low-rank and sparse matrices; \item $\bC(\thetab)^{-1}$, $\bC(\thetab)^{1/2}$, $\det {\bC(\thetab)}$, Cholesky decomposition, the Schur complement and, many others can be computed in the $\H$-matrix format \cite{HackHMEng}; \item The $\H$-matrix technique is well-studied and has solid theory, many examples, and multiple sequential and parallel implementations, no specific MPI or OpenMP knowledge is needed; \item The $\H$-matrix accuracy is controllable by the rank, $k$.
-The full rank gives an exact representation; \item The $\H$-matrix format preserves the structure (in contrast, for instance, to sparse matrices) after the Cholesky decomposition and the inverse have been computed, although with possibly a larger rank. \end{enumerate} \textbf{Related work.} Stationary covariance functions, which have block Toeplitz or block circulant structure can be resolved with the Fast Fourier Transform (FFT) with the computing cost $\mathcal{O}(n\log n)$ \cite{golub2012matrix}.
-However, this approach either does not work for data measured at irregularly spaced locations or requires expensive, non-trivial modifications.
+An additional difficulty is the ill-posedness of the optimization problem.
+Even a small perturbation in the covariance matrix $\bC(\btheta)$ may result in large perturbations in the log-determinant and the log-likelihood.
+A possible remedy, which may or may not help, is to take a higher rank $k$. \paragraph{Features of the $\H$-matrix approximation.} Other advantages of applying the $\H$-matrix technique are the following: \begin{enumerate} \item The $\H$-matrix class is large, including low-rank and sparse matrix classes; \item $\bC(\thetab)^{-1}$, $\bC(\thetab)^{1/2}$, $\mydet {\bC(\thetab)}$, Cholesky decomposition, the Schur complement, and many others can be computed in the $\H$-matrix format \cite{HackHMEng}; \item Since the $\H$-matrix technique has been well studied, there are many examples, multiple sequential and parallel implementations and a solid theory already available.
+Therefore, no specific MPI or OpenMP knowledge is needed; \item The $\H$-matrix cost and accuracy is controlled by $k$; \item The $\H$-Cholesky factor and the $\H$-inverse have moderate ranks. \end{enumerate} \paragraph{Structure of the paper.} In Section \ref{sec:methods}, we introduce the $\H$-matrix approximations of Mat\'ern covariance matrices and Gaussian likelihood functions.
+In Section \ref{sec:conv}, we estimate the memory storage and computing costs.
+In Section~\ref{sec:install}, we describe the software installation details, procedures of the HLIBCov code, and the algorithm for parameter estimation.
+The estimation of unknown parameters is reported in Section~\ref{sec:MC}.
+Best practices are listed in Section~\ref{sec:Best}.
+We end the paper with a conclusion in Section~\ref{sec:Conclusion}.
+The auxiliary $\H$-matrix details are provided in the Appendix~\ref{App:Appendix}.